BenB196/crashplan-ffs-go-pkg/README.md

 Arguments:
 - authData -  This is the Golang struct which is gotten from the GetAuthData function.
 - ffsURI - This is the URL which actually hosts the FFS API.
 (See Code42 documentation for URI, default is https://forensicsearch-default.prod.ffs.us2.code42.com/forensic-search/queryservice/api/v1/)
-- jsonQuery - This is the properly formatted JSON Query string which is what is actually executed against the Code42 Crashplan FFS API.
+- query - This is the properly formatted FFS Query struct which is what is actually executed against the Code42 Crashplan FFS API.
 (See documentation for how to properly format these queries.)
   - Example JSON query (Returns all events within a 5 second delta)

 ```
+#Json Format
 {
     "groups":[
        {